September 6, 2016

-Unless you actually did such a thing as a college fraternity stunt or for a Halloween party.
+Unless you actually did such a thing as a college fraternity stunt, or if you were heading to a Halloween party.
 But then so what?

-And while there are in fact malicious rumors that can devastate one's reputation and peace of mind, most of the negative stuff people toss around is harmless.
+And while there are in fact malicious rumors that can devastate one's reputation and peace of mind, most of the negative crap people toss around is pretty harmless.

 So why do we get so upset when we don't get the praise we want for our art?

 Because part of us agrees with the judgments of others when we don't trust our own.
 Or if we lack confidence.